chromice/ae/README.md

 ### Transactions

-A sequence of interdependent database queries must always be wrapped in a transaction to prevent race condition and ensure data integrity:
+You should always make a sequence of interdependent database queries using a transaction to prevent a race condition and ensure data integrity:

 ```php
 // Open transaction